Halloween Crafts & Cleaning Hacks

 Drop everything.
 It's almost Halloween.

-Costumes get dirty, your son’s jack-o-lantern rots sooner than you’d hoped, and messes are made in the kitchen quicker than you can say trick-or-treat.
+Costumes get dirty.
+Your son’s jack-o-lantern rots sooner than you’d hoped.
+Messes arise in the kitchen quicker than you can say trick-or-treat.
 But many of these little hiccups can be fixed with simple solutions that will ensure you have a problem-free spooky season.

 Halloween Crafts & Cleanup